ddurio/ProMage2/ProMage2/ReadMe.txt

 Game:
 - Launch  ./Run/ProMage2_x64.exe
-- Can be run from VS in either GameDebug, GameFastBreak, or GameRelease build configuration
+- Can also be run from VS in either GameDebug, GameFastBreak, or GameRelease build configuration
 - Controls:
 	* WASD to move character
 	* F to interact with stairs (within one tile radius)